Democratic Kampuchea: Education

 The Khmer Rouge regarded traditional education with undiluted hostility.
 After the fall of Phnom Penh, they executed thousands of teachers and those who had been educators prior to 1975 survived by hiding their identities.
 Aside from teaching basic mathematical skills and literacy, the major goal of the new educational system was to instill revolutionary values in the young.
 For a regime at war with most of Cambodia's traditional values, this meant that it was necessary to create a gap between the values of the young and the values of the nonrevolutionary old.

 The regime recruited children to spy on adults.
 The pliancy of the younger generation made them, in Angkar's words, the "dictatorial instrument of the party."
 In 1962 the communists had created a special secret organisation, the Democratic Youth League, that, in the early 1970s, changed its name to the Communist Youth League of Kampuchea.
 Pol Pot considered the Youth League alumni as his most loyal and reliable supporters and used them to gain control of the central and the regional CPK apparatus.
 Social Action Minister Khieu Thirith was responsible for directing the youth movement.
 Hardened young cadres, many little more than twelve years of age, were enthusiastic accomplices in some of the regime's worst atrocities.
 Sihanouk, who was kept under virtual house arrest in Phnom Penh between 1976 and 1978, wrote in War and Hope that his youthful guards, having been separated from their families and given a thorough indoctrination, were encouraged to play cruel games involving the torture of animals.
 Having lost parents, siblings, and friends in the war and lacking the Buddhist values of their elders, the Khmer Rouge youth also lacked the inhibitions that would have dampened their zeal for revolutionary terror.

 Health

-Health facilities in the years 1975 to 1979 were abysmally poor.
-Many physicians either were executed or were prohibited from practicing.
+The Khmer Rouge's intentions to transform the society included a widespread destruction of the country's health system, abolition of the majority of modern medical practices, disposing of healthcare equipment, medical instruments, drugs, and summarily executing the majority of the country's physicians and medical nurses.
+Since they regarded the existing healthcare and medicine as relics of Western bourgeois capitalism, they opted to rebuild the healthcare system in line with their political doctrine.
+With most medical professionals either executed or prohibited from practicing and the hospitals being neglected, Cambodia's health facilities were in abysmally poor condition between 1975 and 1979.
 It appears that the party and the armed forces elite had access to Western medicine and to a system of hospitals that offered reasonable treatment, but ordinary people, especially the "new people", were expected to use traditional plant and herbal remedies that were of debatable usefulness.
 Some bartered their rice rations and personal possessions to obtain aspirin and other simple drugs.